Alphawarrior21/Statistics_python/Goodness of Fit/Parametric Test/Readme.md

 Researchers collect monthly temperature data from a weather station for the years 2010 and 2020.
 They want to determine if there is a statistically significant difference in the average monthly temperatures between these two years.

+## Components of a t-test

+1. Formulate the hypothesis to be tested

+Null Hypothesis (H0): There is no significant difference between the means of the two related groups.

+Alternative Hypothesis (H1): There is a significant difference between the means of the two related groups.

+2. Collect data from each pair of related observations.

+3. Calculate descriptive statistics, i.e. the mean and standard deviation.

+4. Use the formula to calculate the t-statistic.

+5. Based on the calculated t-statistic, determine the critical value from a t-distribution table or use statistical software to find the p-value.

+6. Make a Decision: Reject or retain the null hypothesis

+# Calculate t-test

+To calculate the t-value, we need two values:

+The difference of the means (difference between the groups)

+The standard deviation from the mean (difference within the groups)

+This value is called the standard error.

+t = Difference between mean
+values

+Standard deviation from the
+mean

+x̄1 = mean of sample 1

+x̄2 = mean of sample 2

+s1 = standard deviation of
+sample 1

+s2 = standard deviation of
+sample 2

+n1 = number of cases in sample
+1

+n2 = number of cases in sample
+2

+x̄ = mean of the
+sample

+μ = reference value

+s = standard deviation

+n = number of cases

+t-value for the one sample
+t-test

+x̄d = mean of the difference

+0 = reference value

+s = standard deviation

+n = number of cases

+# The t-value and the null hypothesis

+We now want to use the t-test to find out whether we reject the null hypothesis or not.

+The t-value has a corresponding p-value, which represents the probability that what is observed could be produced by random data.
+The lower the p-value, the more confident we can be that the difference is not produced by chance and is indeed a reliable difference between the means of the two groups.

+To decide on the null hypothesis, we can use the t-value in two ways –

+Read the critical t-value from a table, or

+Calculate the p-value with the help of the t-value.

+If t-value > t-critical 🡪 reject H0 🡪 Two means are so different

+If p-value < level of significance 🡪 reject H0 🡪 Two means are not equal